huggingface/blog/fl-with-flower.md

 )
 ```

+The `weighted_average` function is there to provide a way to aggregate the metrics distributed amongst the clients (basically this allows us to display a nice average accuracy and loss for every round).

 ## Putting everything together

 If you want to check out everything put together, you should check out the code example we wrote for the Flower repo: [https://github.com/adap/flower/tree/main/examples/quickstart_huggingface](https://github.com/adap/flower/tree/main/examples/quickstart_huggingface).

+A notebook is also available here: [https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/fl-with-flower.ipynb](https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/fl-with-flower.ipynb) but instead of running on multiple separate clients it utilizes the simulation functionality of Flower in order to emulate a federated setting inside Google Colab (this also means that instead of calling `start_server` we will call `start_simulation`, and that a few other modifications are needed).

 Of course, this is a very basic example, and a lot can be added or modified, it was just to showcase how simply we could federate a Hugging Face workflow using Flower.